Aiko Herzig-Yoshinaga: Activism

 Herzig-Yoshinaga and her husband Jack later worked in the Department of Justice's Office of Redress Administration to identify Japanese Americans eligible for reparations.

 Later life

 Herzig-Yoshinaga received her high school diploma from Los Angeles High School in 1989, along with some of her other classmates.
 The date on the diploma was June 26, 1942.

 Aiko Herzig-Yoshinaga was widowed when Jack Herzig died in 2005.

 In 2009, Herzig-Yoshinaga published a dictionary of terms related to the incarceration, where she encourages avoiding euphemisms to describe the experience of Japanese Americans during World War II such referring to the camps as "concentration camps" instead of "internment camps," given "internment's" connotation with an action that is militarily justified.

 In 2011, she received the Spirit of Los Angeles award.

 In 2016, Herzig was the subject of a documentary entitled Rebel with a Cause, by Janice D. Tanaka.

-Aiko Herzig-Yoshinaga died in 2018, aged 92 years, in Torrance, California.
+Aiko Herzig-Yoshinaga died in 2018, aged 93 years, in Torrance, California.

+Aiko Herzig-Yoshinaga was prominently featured in the podcast produced by Rachel Maddow entitled “Burn Order” that was released in December 2025 and included archival interviews of her from years before about her critical research role and partnership with attorney Peter Irons.